Disgaea: Hour of Darkness

 Also known as: Makai Senki Disgaea (JP)

-The first and possibly only PS2 game to feature a Horse Wiener as an equippable item.
+Disgaea: Hour of Darkness is the first, and possibly only, PS2 game to feature a Horse Wiener as an equippable item.

 - 1 Debug Mode